 Invest in good lunch containers.
 Use glass containers that you can reheat easily.
 Get yourself a food thermos.
 If you like to go out to eat, go out for lunch instead of dinner.
 Use a pressure cooker (like an Instant pot) or a crock pot to make save time and make healthy food at home.
 Hearty stews and soups make excellent lunches and can make great dinners when enjoyed in smaller portions.

-Here are a few of my favorite stews for winter time lunches:
+Here are a few of my favorite stews for winter: